eastbetsy/budgetmaprails/README.md

 # README

-This class project will no longer be updated or maintained.
+This class project will no longer be updated or maintained as of 05/29/2025.